A little planning can reduce stress at tax time

 (Special) - Do you get stressed out at the thought of doing your income tax return each year?
-Well, if you do, you're probably not alone.
+If you do, you're probably not alone.

 Tax experts recommend people start their tax preparation early by keeping good records and putting aside receipts throughout the year.